Due: Tuesday, April 21 at 5:00 pm

 You will edit the source files gpio.c timer.c and timer_asm.s to complete the private implementation of the modules.
 You should not export additional public gpio_ or timer_ functions.
 However, you can add your own private helper functions by declaring those functions at the top of the C file with the static keyword to make them private and accessible only to the implementation.

 The source file clock.c will contain the application program that operate the clock.
-The clock application does not directly access the peripherals, but instead calls on the public functions of your gpio and timer modules.
+The clock application does not directly access the peripherals, but instead calls on the public functions of the gpio and timer modules.
 There is no required interface for the clock application, but you should strive for a clean and well-decomposed program that would make your CS106 section leader proud.

 Testing